Jaylen Brown NBA Preview vs. the Nets

-Jaylen Brown and the Boston Celtics hit the court versus the Brooklyn Nets at 8:00 PM ET on Saturday.
+Jaylen Brown and the rest of the Boston Celtics will be facing off versus the Brooklyn Nets on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's examine Brown's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's break down Brown's prop bets, and some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.